-There is one pitch in Martin Place on the eastern side of the Pitt Sreet intersection, facing Pitt Street.
+There is one pitch in Martin Place on the eastern side of the Pitt Street intersection, facing Pitt Street.
 All acts are limited to 1 hour duration.
+Martin Place is undergoing extensive upgrades and building works.
+Busking pitches will be updated following these works.